DXM123/camera_calibration/README.md

 ## Installation and Setup

-Tested on Ubuntu 22.04 LTS
+Tested on Ubuntu 22.04 LTS (Should work on Ubuntu 20.04 LTS also)

 1. Clone the repository: